Section I: Baptism

 Nothing new, really.
 Every day was a hot day on Harvest.
 We don't really have much of a winter here.

 Harvest was only a third the size of Earth, and we orbited around our sun very quickly, causing our seasons to rocket by and blend seamlessly into each other.
-The result was a perpetual warm, moist climate.
+The result was a perpetually warm, moist climate.
 Most of winter felt like a cool autumn day, most of autumn and spring felt like summer, and most of summer felt like Satan's oven.

 Don't let the Earth-based UNSC Calendar fool you into thinking it was truly December on Harvest.
 It was useful for Humanity's efforts towards collective timekeeping, and for the organizing of historical events, but we on Harvest followed the rhythms of our own sun, our own world.
 We divided our short local years into seasonal months, each lasting seventy-one days, and right now we were approaching our midsummer.
 The height of the growing season.